IBM/ce-cns/documentation/logging.md

 #### Step 1: Select `Actions -> Add logging`

-In case you don't have an existing instance of `IBM Cloud Log Analysis` Code Engine will automatically guide you to create a `lite plan` instance, when you select `Actions -> Add logging`.
+In case you don't have an existing instance of `IBM Cloud Log Analysis`, Code Engine will automatically guide you to create a `lite plan` instance, when you select `Actions -> Add logging`.

 ![](images/cns-ce-logging-04.png)